Astron/Astron/docs/protocol/10-client.md

 **CLIENT_ADD_INTEREST(200)**
     `args(uint32 context, uint16 interest_id, uint32 parent_id, uint32 zone_id)`
 > The client sends this to open an interest in a single zone within a parent.
-> The server will respond by sending a CREATE for every object in the new zone,
+> The server will respond by sending a CREATE for the parent and every object
-> followed by a `CLIENT_DONE_INTEREST_RESP`, then followed by any datagrams
+> in the new zone, followed by a `CLIENT_DONE_INTEREST_RESP`, then followed by
-> for the location that happened in the mean time.
+> any datagrams for the location that happened in the mean time.
 >
 > When the server sends this, it is informing the client of an interest added
 > to the client by the server with `CLIENTAGENT_ADD_INTEREST`.